- Local Company Formation

 Licensees will need to provide regular returns to the RBV, as well as have their annual accounts audited and be subject to compliance inspections.

-To prepare your licence application, the principals will need to visit Vanuatu to meet with us as well as RBV officials.
+To prepare your license application, the principals will need to visit Vanuatu to meet with us as well as RBV officials.

 Your application will take a maximum of four months to process, including due diligence reviews.
 We endeavor to keep this period as short as possible through regular liaison with the RBV.

-Law Partners have successfully handled many international banking licence applications, and we regularly deal with the RBV while providing ongoing assistance to licensees.
+Law Partners have successfully handled many international banking license applications, and we regularly deal with the RBV while providing ongoing assistance to licensees.

 International Insurance License